How to Make Wonton Soup

 Thick Wonton Wrappers vs Thin Wonton Wrappers

-There are 2 types of wonton wrappers – thick and thin ones.
-I’ve tried both and I highly recommend that you use thin wonton wrappers for any wonton soup recipe.
+Other than the shape of the wonton wrappers (round or square), look out also for the thickness.
+Choose thin wrappers when making a wonton soup.
 With thin wonton wrappers, when you bite onto the wontons, you will taste more of the wonton filling rather than thick, doughy skin.
 Plus, they look so pretty with their soft, airy skins floating in the soup.

 You can see from the photo above the difference between thick and thin wonton wrappers.
 Notice how the thin wonton wrappers look almost like a block of tofu from the side because they’re so thin.
 The thicker wonton skins on the right would be more suitable for deep frying.

-Consequently, I learned that brushing a thin layer of oil on the plate helps to prevent that.
-Otherwise, they will tear easily when you pick up the wontons to cook.
-I also observed that the wrapped wontons did not stick much on a wooden surface compared to metal plates.
+Consequently, I observed that the wrapped wontons did not stick much on a wooden surface compared to metal plates.
 So if you have a wooden chopping board, try to line them up there to prevent them from sticking.

 3. Prepare Wonton Soup